Marshfield girls beat Tillamook for fifth place at tourney

 With Tillamook swarming Marshfield’s inside presence Kaylin Dea, the offensive production had to come from elsewhere early.
 For the Pirates it started with Charlie Dea, who finished with a game-high 17 points.

 Charlie Dea and Skurk were pressuring Tillamook’s guards as they crossed halfcourt, which turned into steals and open Marshfield lay-ups.
-Part of a Marshfield 11-0 run that stretched from the first quarter into the second was Charlie Dea, scoring seven points off of transition baskets.
+Charlie Dea was part of a Marshfield 11-0 run that stretched from the first quarter into the second, scoring seven points on transition baskets.

 “We kind of saw that we could beat them down the court once we got steals or defensive rebounds,” said Miles.
 “And (Skurk and Charlie Dea) did a great job.
 They’re both very fierce competitors and they’re going to do that.”